 Can Electricity Cause Gas Explosion?
 (Here Is the Secret Truth!)

-Can Electricity Cause Gas Explosion?
+Can Electricity Trigger a Gas Explosion?

 Grounding and bonding: